sigasi/sigasi_insights/content/manual/editor.md

 ## Initial preprocessor definitions for SystemVerilog projects

-Since [/releasenotes/sigasi-3.06] you can configure definitions that are set before other files in the project are processed.
+Since [Sigasi Studio 3.6](/releasenotes/sigasi-3.06) you can configure definitions that are set before other files in the project are processed.
 Right click your project and select **Properties > (System)Verilog Preprocessor**.

 {{< figure src="/img/releasenotes/3.6/preprocessor_properties.png" >}}